AAA Walking Tours

 Old Town San Diego SHPPedestrians can take a self-guiding tour of Old Town San Diego State Historic Park, which is closed to vehicular traffic.
 Guide booklets giving a brief history of Old Town are available for $3 at the Robinson-Rose Visitor Information Center at 4002 Wallace St.

 Go south from the visitor center and turn east on San Diego Avenue; you will pass a number of historic one-story buildings, including the 1840s Machado-Silvas Adobe.
-At the reconstructed First San Diego Courthouse and the Colorado House/Wells Fargo Museum, turn south on the walkway to Machado-Stewart Adobe, once the home of a shipmate of author Richard Henry Dana Jr. A visit to the adobe was described in Dana's classic “Two Years Before the Mast.”
+At the reconstructed First San Diego Courthouse, turn south on the walkway to Machado-Stewart Adobe, once the home of a shipmate of author Richard Henry Dana Jr. A visit to the adobe was described in Dana's classic “Two Years Before the Mast.”

 Diagonally north of Machado-Stewart Adobe on Mason Street is Mason Street School, a one-room frame building erected in 1865.
 This building served as the city's first publicly owned schoolhouse.
 Walk north on Mason Street to San Diego Avenue and continue east to Dodson's Corner, a group of small false-front shops where merchants sometimes dress in period costumes.
 Across San Diego Avenue is the San Diego Union Museum, birthplace of Southern California's oldest continuously published newspaper.